digitalniweb/microservices/README.md

 ### GlobalData

-You need to run seeders to work properly because we need languages.
+You need to run seeders to work properly because we need initial languages, currencies, modules, widgets etc.

 ### Websites

 #### modules

-Are big self contained components like pages, products, blog posts, news, etc.
+Are self contained components or functionalities like 'articles', 'products', 'blog posts', 'news', etc.

+Modules might be premium - paid for.

+Different Applications might have different modules.

+Modules might be:

-1. Modules like pages and products have their own menus
+1. Modules like 'Articles' and 'Products' have their own menus

-2. Modules like blog posts and news on the other hand have list pagination of all posts / articles
+2. Modules like 'BlogPosts' and 'News' on the other hand have list pagination of all posts

-3. There might be other modules with different functionalities
+3. There might be other modules with simple or complex functionalities - Eshop (multiple tables and functionalities)

 #### widgets